SchildCode/RatFun-Regression/README.md

 # RatFun-Regression
-Fast and accurate single-parameter symbolic regression by rational function regression (Pade appliximants and reciprocal Padé approximants). y = (a0 + a1·x + a2·x^2 +...+ an·x^n) / (b0 + b1·x + b2·x^2 +...+ bm·x^m)
+Fast and accurate single-parameter symbolic regression by rational function regression (Pade appliximants and reciprocal Padé approximants).
+Rational functions have the following form:

+   y = (a0 + a1·x + a2·x^2 +...+ an·x^n) / (b0 + b1·x + b2·x^2 +...+ bm·x^m)

 ### How to use